 Develop job descriptions to help you articulate the most important outcomes you need from an employee performing a particular job.
-Job descriptions are a communication tool to tell coworkers where their job leaves off and the job of another employee starts.
+Job descriptions are also a communication tool that tells coworkers of the employee where their job leaves off and the job of another employee starts.

 They tell an employee where their job fits within the overall department and the overall company.
 They help employees from other departments, who must work with the person hired, understand the boundaries of the person's responsibilities.

-Your goal in hiring is to find the brightest, most competent, flexible, reliable, multifaceted employees you can find.
-A job description, if not viewed as a straight jacket, helps your successful recruiting in several ways.
-A job description:
+Your goal in hiring is to find the brightest, most competent, flexible, reliable, multifaceted employees, you can find.
+For people who are considering joining your organization, the job description defines the parameters of the position for which they are applying.
+A job description, if not viewed as a straight jacket, can help your successful recruiting in several ways.

-- informs employees who are assisting with the interview process about the questions to ask candidates and what you seek in the new employee, and
+- Informs employees who are assisting with the interview process about the questions to ask candidates and what they seek in the new employee.

 - the job responsibilities of current employees,

 - internet research and sample job descriptions online or offline highlighting similar jobs,

 - an analysis of the work duties, tasks, and responsibilities that need to be accomplished by the employee filling the position,

 - research and sharing with other companies that have similar jobs, and

 - articulation of the most important outcomes or contributions needed from the position.